 Day struggled in 2012 but returned to form in 2013.
-Day made the cut at all four Majors in 2013, finishing in top ten at three events, including another second place finish at the U.S. Open.
+Day made the cut at all four Majors in 2013, finishing in the top ten at three events, including another second-place finish at the U.S. Open.
 The 2014 PGA season was another strong one for Day.
 Despite only playing in 15 tournaments (compared to 21 in 2013), Day made 14 cuts, won the WGC Match Play Championship and finished 16th overall on the money list.

 The apex of Day’s career came in 2015.
 Day won five events in 2015, including his first Major.

 Day won the 2015 PGA Championship over Jordan Spieth by three strokes.
 Day shot 268 over the four days at the PGA Championship, a record at the time for the lowest score at a Major.
 Following his win at the PGA Championship, Day won The Barclays and the BMW Championship.
 Following his victory at the BMW Championship, Day moved to number one on the rankings (although Spieth would overtake him later in 2015).

 From 2016 to May 2019, Day has won five more PGA events and finished in the top ten at five Majors.
 He had a down year in 2017 when he failed to win a PGA event for the first time since 2013.
 The struggles in 2017 led to Day parting ways with his long-time caddie.
 Day rebounded in 2018, winning the Farmers Insurance Open (for the second time in his career) and the Wells Fargo Championship.

 He has qualified for every Major in 2019 and the 2020 Masters.